Prepare for FY1 Guide by Specialty

 What are some common tasks they may be asked to do?

-• ward rounds – these will mean ITU rounds too.
-Yo will probably need to do some jobs in ITU
+• Ward rounds – these will mean ITU rounds too.
+You will probably need to do some jobs in ITU

 • removing drains such as subdural drains